koddo/coding-interviews-prep-msk/README.md

 We are a friendly community, but If you'd like we could simulate a real-world whiteboard interview, including:

-• Judgemental stares at you for minor typos and missed semicolons
+• Judgemental stares at you for minor typos and missing semicolons

 • Condescending remarks about your answers